coxender/BMBudgetProj/README.md

-## Update 1/6/2022
+##Update 1/6/2022

 This project is now archived.
-This is a project I started working on after my intro to java class years ago.
-This idea is being revamped in the new BudgetPro Currently being worked on.
+This is a project I started working on during my Intro Java Class.
+My ideas has come a long way, and is being revamped in the new BudgetPro currently being worked on.
 This project will be archived soon.

 ---